oslabs-beta/deckhand/README.md

-# oktopus
+# Deckhand
-Drag-and-drop Kubernetes deployment
+A fully automated, drag-and-drop tool for Kubernetes deployment